aaliahammedpriom/aaliahammedpriom/README.md

   <img src="https://raw.githubusercontent.com/aaliahammedpriom/aaliahammedpriom/output/github-contribution-grid-snake-dark.svg" alt="Contribution Snake animation" width="100%" />
 </div>

-> ⚙️ This one needs a **one-time setup** in your profile repo — see `snake-setup.md` in the shared files below for the exact steps and workflow file.

 <div align="center">

 🙏 Thanks for stopping by — feel free to explore my repos or reach out to collaborate.